wp-plugins/sexybookmarks/readme.txt

 = Recent Updates =
+* Small bug fix for short URLs when cURL not enabled
+* Removed Fleck as it no longer exists
+* Removed "Load scripts in footer" from default settings
 * Short URL function now uses wp http api
 * Added urldecode() to bitly and supr JSON requests
 * Removed fopen() from sprite request, now uses the WP http api
-* Updated Italian translation
-* Updated translation folder definition to filesystem path
-* Added another Portugese translation (pt_PT)
-* Fixed problem with su.pr short URLs not working
-* Fixed persistent bug from 3.2